xCDAT/xcdat/README.rst

   - Optional specification of regional domain

-- Horizontal and vertical regridding
+- Horizontal and vertical structured regridding

+  - Operate on rectilinear and cuvilinear grids
+  - Built on ``xesmf`` and a Python port of ``regrid2``

 - Wrappers for opening datasets to apply common operations

   - Fill missing bounds